 There is a low probability of the rowing shell flipping.
 Rowers preferably know how to swim.
 At the very least, rowers should be comfortable enough with deep water that they won't panic and will be able to hold on to the shell until they are assisted by the coach.

-The Learn to Row program is conducted over 4 weeks in either June or July.
+The Learn to Row program is conducted over 5 weeks.
+You can choose either the weeks of April 24, 2023 through May 26, 2023 or you can choose the weeks of June 5, 2023 through July 7, 2023.
 Each week you will attend 2 evening sessions.

 It is your responsibility to attend the scheduled sessions.
-If you choose not to attend a session, we are not obligated to reschedule the session.
-If the session is cancelled due to weather or by the rowing club, we will do our best to reschedule.
+Please do not sign up if you have vacation or will otherwise be away during the sessions, as it will compromise the learning experience for other group members.
+If you choose not to attend a session, we are not obligated to reschedule the session, but we will try to accommodate sickness and other events out of your control.
+If the session is cancelled due to weather or by the rowing club, we will reschedule subject to group availability.

 If the above schedule does not work for you, you might consider taking private lessons instead.
 It costs slightly more, but you get personalized attention and lessons can be scheduled at your convenience subject to coach availability.

-The Learn to Row program costs $300.
-The price includes taxes and Rowing Canada fees.
+The Learn to Row program costs $370.
+The price includes an equipment levy and taxes.
+It does not include Rowing Canada fees (see Registration).

 Before you register for Learn to Row, send an email to firstname.lastname@example.org or call 604-929-4510 to confirm availability and to get any questions answered.